Copyediting 2: Headway

 A further two exercises can be self-assessed against model answers.

 Your overall performance on the final assignment determines whether you have passed the course.
-When you have finished the course you can download and print a certificate that states either that you have 'Passed' the course, or if you are unlucky enough not to have passed, that you have 'Completed' it.
+When you have finished the course you can download and print a certificate that states either that you have passed the course – with merit or with distinction if you do well – or, if you are unlucky enough not to have passed, that you have completed it.

 - Tutors usually respond to ad hoc queries about the course within a day or so.